tawhid-11/DoctorAppointmentManagement/README.md

 # DoctorAppointmentManagement
-Patient can appoint a docot
+Patient can appoint a doctor